ShawnDriscoll/diceroll/docs/source/designers_notes.rst

 through any device using any viewer.
 And when I learned that Sphinx could read Python modules and produce documents from their ``.__doc__`` strings, I knew I just had to spend a couple days learning how all that stuff happens.

-Some rabbits holes are worth their going into.
+Some rabbit holes are worth their going into.